noahehall/theBookOfNoah/0current/databases/db_architectures.md

 - partition tolerance: the system continues to operate despite an arbitrary number of messages being dropped/delayed by the network between nodes
 - network partition failure: forces you to either cancel the operation & decrease availabilty but ensure consistency, or proceed with the operation and thus provide availability but risk consistency
 - garbage collection
-- compaction
+- compaction: TODO
-- node: generally a unit of storage, e.g. a single db instance
+- node: generally a unit of storage, e.g. a single db instance including all the software running on the hardware
 - cluster: a group of nodes that work together; e.g. a 3 node cluster is the minimum for high availability
+- replication: the process of replicating data across nodes ina cluster
-- replication factor: the number of copies of a set of data, e.g. RF of 1, means theres 1 copy, RF 2 means there 2 identical copies, etc, generally you want 3
+- replication factor: The total number of replica Nodes across a given Cluster; the number of copies of a set of data, e.g. RF of 1, means theres 1 copy, RF 2 means there 2 identical copies, etc, generally you want 3
 - consistency level: how many nodes must validate a READ/WRITE before the request is considered successful
+  - e.g. at least 2 nodes must acknowledge an operation/query/whatever for it to be considered 200
 - big data: generally the dataset is so huge it cant be contained in a single node, thus a cluster of nodes are required

 ## sql